offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/Object Seam_TOPIC
 ```

-Printed objects that require accurate fitting with other components (e.g., screws or other printed parts) sometimes don't fit they way they should because of variances introduced during printing.
+Printed objects that require accurate fitting with other !!components!! (e.g., screws or other printed parts) sometimes don't fit they way they should because of variances introduced during printing.
 For holes_BS and contours_BS running *running down the Z-axis*, Bambu Studio provides calibration steps to compensate for these variances:

 ![Bambu Studio Prepare screen contour hole example](bambu_studio_prepare_contour_hole_example.png)